Volunteers are the life blood of foodbanks. Your skills could be just what we need.

 Volunteers are the driving force behind foodbanks.
 There are thousands of volunteers across the UK, helping The Trussell Trust Foodbank Network get emergency food to people in crisis.
 We want you to enjoy volunteering and there are lots of ways to get involved.
 Whatever role you choose, you will make a real difference to the life of someone in crisis.

-If you think you may be able to support Runnymede Foodbank through donations of your time and skills, we’d like to hear from you.
-Please contact us and we will help connect you to where you are most needed.
+If you think you may be able to support Runnymede Foodbank through donations of your time and skills, please read below to learn where we need the most help:

 Volunteering during the Covid crisis

 During the coronavirus outbreak, we are seeing an increase in demand for our services.
-However, thanks to the overwhelming generosity of our local community, we currently don’t have any volunteer vacancies.
+However, thanks to the overwhelming generosity of our local community, we currently don’t have any volunteering vacancies.

 Foodbank volunteers staff our foodbanks.
 They set up and run sessions, dealing with clients and putting together food parcels.
 They also offer advice where necessary.